Tarek Loubani

-Tarek Loubani M.D. is a Canadian doctor and humanitarian.
+Tarek Loubani is a Canadian doctor.
 He runs the Glia Project, which seeks to provide medical supplies to impoverished locations, and developed a low-cost stethoscope in 2015.
 He serves as Associate Professor at the University of Western Ontario and works in emergency rooms.

 In 2013, along with filmmaker John Greyson, he was arbitrarily arrested and spent seven weeks in Egypt's Tora Prison without charges.
-In 2018 he was shot in both legs while in the Gaza strip providing medical care during the 2018 border protests.
+In 2018 he was shot in the leg while in the Gaza Strip providing medical care during the 2018 border protests.

 Early life and education

 Loubani was born in Kuwait and lived in Palestine as a child.
-He is the son of Mahmoud Loubani, who works at a medical clinic in New Brunswick.
+He is of Palestinian descent, the son of Dr. Mahmoud Loubani, who works at a medical clinic in New Brunswick.
 When he was nine years old, his family immigrated to Bathurst, New Brunswick as refugees.
-He attended high school in Bathurst before studying medicine at Dalhousie University, completing family medicine residency at McGill University in Montreal and Emergency Medicine Residency at Queen’s University in Kingston Ontario.
+He attended high school in Bathurst before studying medicine at Dalhousie University, completing family medicine residency at McGill University in Montreal and Emergency Medicine Residency at Queen's University in Kingston Ontario.